The purpose of this webinar is to:

 Who Should Attend

-This event is relevant for community benefit leaders, finance, and others who have roles in community benefit planning and programs.
+This event is relevant for community benefit leaders, mission leaders, finance, legal and compliance staff and others who have roles in community benefit planning and programs.

 Trina S. Hackensmith

-Trina Hackensmith joined Lyon Software in February of 2006.
+Trina Hackensmith joined Lyon Software in February, 2006.
 With a background in finance, computer networking and customer relations, she initially served in technical and customer support.
-Within several months, she transitioned into training hospitals, health systems, senior living communities and colleges and universities how to use Lyon Software's CBISA (Community Benefit Inventory for Social Accountability) program.
-She is now a vice president and lead trainer for Lyon Software and enjoys travelling around the country meeting and training community benefit champions.
+Within several months, Trina transitioned into training hospitals, health systems, senior living communities, and colleges and universities how to use Lyon Software's CBISA(tm) (Community Benefit Inventory for Social Accountability) program.
+She is now a Vice President and lead trainer for Lyon Software and enjoys travelling around the country meeting and training community benefit champions.
+Trina also serves of the Catholic Health Association's What Counts Task Force which provides community benefit reporting guidance to the field.

-Ms. Hackensmith graduated from Liberty University in 1986 with a bachelor of science degree in Finance and enjoyed a long career in the mortgage banking industry prior to joining Lyon Software.
+Trina graduated from Liberty University in 1986 with a B.S. degree in Finance and enjoyed a long career in the mortgage banking industry prior to joining Lyon Software.

 Julie Trocchio, MS